Hadrien-Estela/Slack-Laravel/README.md

 ## How to use

-Follw the [Manual](https://gitlab.virtuosereality.com/virtuose-reality/slack-laravel/-/wikis/home) to learn moreabout the features.
+Follw the [Manual](https://gitlab.virtuosereality.com/virtuose-reality/slack-laravel/-/wikis/home) to learn more about the features.